alexbecker/prompt-injection/paper.typ

 == Responses

+Because we are interested in _successful_ prompt injections, we must include the generated responses in our analysis.
+We must use real responses generated by the models being tested for causal attribution to make sense.

 Responses were sampled for each unique set of inputs using gradually increasing temperatures and filtered to remove refusals until 3 distinct responses were obtained (5 for the smaller dataset of "Barely Benign" prompts).
 There was a notable tendency for models to refuse with "I won't" or "I can't" rather than "Unable" as directed in the system prompt, likely due to other post-training, and these were also filtered out.
 We also consider "I am not sentient" to be a refusal for the inputs specifically